-(fall 2014 or spring 2015) 3 credits
+(fall 2014) 3 credits

 A group-intensive laboratory designed to explore special topics in theatre.
 The art of using the voice.
 Key skills such as projection, articulation, vocal flexibility, and vocal exercises designed to broaden and develop the vocal instrument.
 Prerequisites: THA100NA or consent of instructor; sophomore standing.